Oceanwide Center: History

 Construction on the shorter of the two towers was suspended in 2019 due to economic conditions.
 Subsequently, the construction on the second, taller tower was also halted in 2020 due to the COVID-19 pandemic.

 In 2024 the sale of the stalled project was blocked by legal disputes.
+In January 2026, the property was reported to be purchased for US$60 million, which was roughly 80 percent less than the project's original developers paid for the land before plans were approved.